 In 2023 MFS joined the PRI's SPRING investment advisory committee, which provides guidance to the PRI on the rollout of its responsible policy engagement on nature.
 Our biggest contribution throughout last year was highlighting the importance of the financial materiality of deforestation.
 Because deforestation is driven by a myriad of global regulations and policies, corporate engagement on those policies is an important determinant of deforestation risks, be they physical, reputational or transition risks to businesses and therefore investors.
-Therefore, engaging with companies to disclose how they directly or indirectly engage with policymakers is a key part of deforestation risk commodities in corporate supply chains similar to the research that we conducted on cocoa described above.
+Therefore, engaging with companies to disclose how they directly or indirectly engage with policymakers is a key part of deforestation engagement.
+We suggested using a materiality framework focused on high deforestation risk commodities in corporate supply chains similar to the research that we conducted on cocoa described above.